alphawerk/UCMPi_Install/Homekit.md

 ```

 If you want to make use of the RTSP streaming capability, you will also need some other optional components as below (taken from [this](https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki/Raspberry-PI) excellent note)

+Please note, you will need ~ 1.5Gb free to install these components as they need to be compiled.
+Once installed the source materials are deleted, freeing up much of the working disk space.
 ```

 # install build tools